-2019 2018
+2020 2019

 RMB'000 RMB'000

 Carrying amount

-At 1 January 26,414 16,079
+At 1 January 42,806 26,414

-Arising on business combinations (note 35) 16,392 10,335
+Arising from business combination (note 35) 16,392

-At 31 December 42,806 26,414
+At 31 December 42,806 42,806

 The carrying amount of goodwill is allocated to the cash-generating units of manufacturing of (a) complete knock down kits and (b) vehicle engines.
 The recoverable amounts of the cash-generating units are determined based on value-in-use calculations.
 These calculations use cash flow projections based on financial budgets approved by management.
 The cash flows are discounted using a discount rate which is pre-tax and reflects specific risks relating to the relevant segments.
 The values assigned to the key assumptions on market development and discount rates are consistent with external information sources.
-During the year ended 31 December 2019, the directors of the Company conducted a review of goodwill and no impairment loss in respect of goodwill has been recognised (2018: RMBNil).
+During the year ended 31 December 2020, the directors of the Company conducted a review of goodwill and no impairment loss in respect of goodwill has been recognised (2019: RMBNil).